K-Coconut/MCPBenchmark/README.md

 # Benchmark Study for MCP
 ## **Our FUll-VERSION paper can be found at** [HERE](full_version_MCPBenchmarks.pdf)

-Implementation for the following paper: "A Worrying Analysis of Deep-RL Methods for Maximum Coverage over Graphs: A Benchmark Study"
+Implementation for the following paper: "A Benchmark Study of Deep-RL Methods for Maximum Coverage over Graphs"

 The table below lists the methods we include in the benchmark study.